 My Grandma's Old Fashioned Custard Pie is a simple, easy recipe passed down from my grandmother.
 It features a rich and creamy nutmeg scented custard nestled inside a flaky crust.
 Our Thanksgiving table wouldn't be complete without it!

-My grandma makes 3 pies: apple pie, blueberry pie and custard pie.
-Each one is simple, classic and absolutely delicious, but if I had to pick a favorite, her custard pie is it.
-There's something so comforting about the creamy custard filling, the simplicity of the flavors and just the over all old fashioned vibe.
+My grandma is famous for her pies: apple pie, blueberry pie and my personal favorite, custard pie.
+There's something so comforting about the creamy custard filling and the simplicity of the flavors.

 Why this recipe works